-Aventine Hill in Rome is possibly one of the most charming corners of the city centre.
-A stone’s throw from major landmarks such as the Colosseum, the Circus Maximus and the Baths of Caracalla, much of this area is still prerogative of the in-the-know-traveler and one of the best areas to stay in Rome if you prefer a quiet, residential neighborhood.
+Aventine Hill in Rome is possibly one of the most charming corners of the city center.
+A stone’s throw from major landmarks such as the Colosseum, the Circus Maximus and the Baths of Caracalla, much of this area is still the prerogative of the in-the-know-traveler and one of the best areas to stay in Rome if you prefer a quiet, residential neighborhood.

 Discover the secrets of the Aventine Hill in Rome and the top things to see

 This is one of the seven hills on which Rome was founded.
 Many think of it as the hill of poetry because poets such as Gabriele D’Annunzio and Giosuè Carducci, mentioned its beauty.

 There are many theories linked to its name.
 According to some, it stems from “aves”, Latin for “birds”, that Remo saw during the competition with his brother Romolo to decide where they should have founded Rome.
 Others say it comes from the word “adventus”, people’s gatherings on the occasion of the celebrations for the goddess Diana.
 Or from “Avente” the river of the Sabina as the Sabines started living here after the famous “abduction of the Sabine women”.